ptvirgo/hapiness_star_django/README.md

 # Project Status

-This is a prototype;  with testing, feedback, and a bit of work, I hope I can develop it into a commercial-grade web application while maintaining a [free](https://www.gnu.org/philosophy/free-sw.en.html) codebase.
+This is a prototype / demo app.

 # Developer Details